memeraki/mini-vue-application/README.md

 ## About

-Application creates an application based on vue-cli
+Application based on vue-cli
 It gets the data from the public API - [Free meal API](https://www.themealdb.com/api.php)

-Recipes list and can be:
+Recipes list can be:
 - filter by attributes
 - search by name
 - add to favourites list and saved in localStorage